chinamike65/hugo-tuolesi/content/book1/book1en.md

 The Extensive Treatise on the Stages of the Path to Bodhi should be recited at least five times.

-The fourth class is the stage of generation.
+**The fourth class is the generation stage.**

 In the generation stage, the recitations are:

-the Mahavira Vajra ritual 10,000 times,
+The Mahavira Vajra ritual 10,000 times,

 or the Dakini Buddha ritual 10,000 times,